 Essentially, I cut off the wired controller...

-...and soldered a set of bipolar transistors and reed relays to a board connected to the computer's expansion port, and wired it into the robot arm's motors.
+...and soldered a set of bipolar junction transistors and reed relays to a board connected to the computer's expansion port, and then I wired it into the arm's motors.

 I also interfaced this speech chip:

-I'd start with "Robot, Robot, Robot" to activate it.
+I'd start by saying "Robot, Robot, Robot" to activate it.

 It was an open-loop robot, with no motor feedback, so I had to use clever timing.

 However, if the robot drove too close to the microphone, the motor noise would interfere with voice recognition, so my shouts of "Stop!
 Stop!" would be ignored, and it would run into various things.

 The Voice Master Jr. was "template" based and had to be trained.
 It had no form of noise cancellation.